-Section \ref{sec2} introduces the model, defines the matching environments, while Section \ref{sec3} presents the axioms on choice correspondences used in the paper.
-Section \ref{sec4} analyzes the many-to-many matching problem and presents the Grow or Discard Algorithm and discusses its properties.
-Section \ref{sec5} studies the one-to-one matching problem, introduces the notion of stability, and establishes existence results with a constructive algorithm.
+Section \ref{sec2} introduces the general matching model, while Section \ref{sec3} presents the axioms on choice correspondences used in the many-to-many model, and provides the main result on stability along with the matching algorithm.
+Section \ref{sec4} studies the one-to-one matching problem and establishes existence results with a constructive algorithm, using a local acyclicity condition in the same spirit as IRP.
 The list of references are provided at the end.
 All proofs not provided in the main text are provided in the Appendix.